hpe-storage/scod/docs/partners/vmware/index.md

 ![Container Volumes](img/container_volumes.png)

-This concludes the validations and verifies that all components of vSphere CNS (vSphere CPI and vSphere CSI Driver) are deployed and working correctly.
+This concludes the validations and verifies that all components of vSphere CNS (vSphere CPI and vSphere CSI drivers) are deployed and working correctly.